-The classic ketogenic diet requires the involvement of a dietitian, who will make dietary recommendations based on individual characteristics, such as age, weight, physical activity culture and food preferences.
+The classic ketogenic diet requires the involvement of a dietitian, who will make dietary recommendations based on individual characteristics such as age, weight, physical activity culture, and food preferences.

-Modified Atkins Diet (MAD)
+Modified Atkins diet (MAD)

-This variant is a less limiting regimen that is based on the stabilization of blood glucose levels.
+The LGIT variant is a less limiting regimen that is based on the stabilization of blood glucose levels.
 The concept that carbohydrate restriction and increased fat consumption in the diet is thought to be involved in the mechanism of action of the ketogenic diet is extrapolated to reduce seizure by controlling blood glucose levels.

-Intake of fat remains high, with about 60% of calorie intake coming from fats, but more carbohydrates are allowed to be consumed that in other variants, such as the classic or Atkins diet.
+Intake of fat remains high, with about 60% of calorie intake coming from fats, but more carbohydrates are allowed to be consumed than in other variants, such as the classic or Atkins diet.
 The restriction is based on the type of carbohydrates, which should have a glycemic index lower than 50.